-All of the different types of CMI solutions converge to Shakura-Sunyaev at small radii (the precise radius of convergence depends on the parameters).
+All of the different types of CMI solutions converge to Shakura--Sunyaev at small radii (the precise radius of convergence depends on the parameters).
 Note that for some parameters (high $M_\bullet$ and high $\dot{M}_\bullet / \dot{M}_{\rm g}$) there exists a narrow region at small radii with no ``lower branch,'' as we see in \cref{fig: CMI mig_time} for $M=10^9 M_{\odot}$.
 When this situation arises, the result is generally not self-consistent, with $t_{\rm mig} > t_{\rm AGN}$.
-This self-consistency problem arises from the exceedingly large number of black holes necessary at small distances\footnote{Specifically, distances too far for GW migration to be efficient, but deep enough inside the radiation pressure dominated zone that gas is dilute and Type I migration also highly inefficient.} in order to attain the required $\dot{M}_\bullet$ value.
-This can be seen in \cref{fig: CMI NBH}, which also shows that for lower masses ($M \lesssim 10^8M_{\odot}$), the (Shakura-Sunyaev like) CMI solutions involve so few ECOs that the continuum approximation does not hold.
-However, this does not change the basic result for lower-mass SMBHs that any ECOs in this region will fail to significantly affect the disk structure, and will migrate quickly into the SMBH.
+This self-consistency problem arises from the exceedingly large number of BHs necessary at small distances\footnote{Specifically, distances too far for GW migration to be efficient, but deep enough inside the radiation-pressure-dominated zone that gas is dilute and Type I migration also highly inefficient.} in order to attain the required $\dot{M}_\bullet$ value.
+This can be seen in \cref{fig: CMI NBH}, which also shows that for lower masses ($M \lesssim 10^8M_{\odot}$), the (Shakura--Sunyaev-like) CMI solutions involve so few ECOs that the continuum approximation does not hold.
+However, this does not change the basic result for lower-mass SMBHs that any ECOs in this region will fail to significantly affect the disk structure and will migrate quickly into the SMBH.
 In contrast, for $M=10^8M_{\odot}$, we see that even for the lower branch there is a large number of ECOs.
 In general, the lower branch always satisfies the timescale hierarchy $t_{\rm diff} < t_{\rm dyn} \ll t_{\rm th} \ll t_{\rm visc}$.
 We truncate these solutions at the radius where $Q_{\rm T}=1$, as the assumption of constant mass flux will stop being valid in star-forming regions.